tombenner/wp-mvc-doc/README.md

 jekyll serve
 ```

-Copy the contents of the `_site` directory, check out the `gh-pages` branch, then past the contents of the `_site` directory into the repo's root directory.
-Commit and push to master.
+Copy the contents of the `_site` directory, check out the `gh-pages` branch, then paste the contents of the `_site` directory into the repo's root directory.
+Commit and push.